Caregiver & Recreational Companion

 • Physically capable and emotionally mature, able to provide personal and clinical care (including transfers with a lift)

-• Dependable and flexible, with the ability to cover weekends, overnights, and occasional travel or spontaneous outings
+• Dependable and flexible, with the ability to cover Sunday mornings every week, alternating Saturdays, some weekday mornings, and occasional evening fill-ins or outings.

 • Skilled or willing to learn all aspects of the role, including colostomy care, catheter care, and medication setup